top of page

 For example, a couple married for 10 years might feel stuck in routine and silent about growing frustrations.
 By choosing to be vulnerable and attending Couples Counselling, they can explore these feelings safely and learn new ways to communicate.

-Unique Challenges for FIFO Workers and Their Families
+Unique Challenges for FIFO Workers and Family Counselling

 Fly-in, fly-out (FIFO) workers face particular relationship challenges.
 Long periods apart, irregular schedules, and the stress of demanding jobs can strain even the strongest bonds.
 Many FIFO couples hesitate to seek help because of stigma or the belief that distance makes counselling impossible.